gpivaro/Tableau_HW/README.md

 <li>Data Processing</li>

-The data was analyzed and processed using Tableau Public and is available at [here](https://github.com/gpivaro/Tableau_HW).
+The data was analyzed and processed using Tableau Public and is available [here](https://public.tableau.com/profile/gabriel3364#!/vizhome/CitiBike_16100022133330/Story).

 </ul>